Kapper2137/Kapper2137/README.md

 - 🌱 I’m currently learning **JavaScript**
-- In my free time I really enjoy working out outside on bars, I also like swimming.
+- My free time I try to spend as much productive as I can, Im working out everyday (calisthenics), I also enjoy swimming
 - My calisthenics goal is to do a human flag.
 <p align="left">
 </p>